wangywUST/ucm_llm_course_2025/lectures.md

 has_children: true
 ---

-# CS324 lecture notes (Winter 2022)
+# EECS 224 lecture notes (Spring 2025)

-As CS324 is a new class, the lecture notes are being constructed on the fly.
+As EECS 224 is a new class, the lecture notes are being constructed on the fly.
 New content will be added as the quarter progresses.